Umajin/sample-native-library/README.md

 - All integer types passed to the `umajin...` functions by long long should be 64 bit integers for the compiler and language (C/C++/ObjC/Swift).
 - You need to provide for all your own dependencies by dynamic linking.
-- Minimum versions of the target OS must not exceed those provided by the Umajin Editor.
-What those minima are will depend upon the version of the Umajin Editor.
+- Minimum versions of the target OS must not exceed [those provided by the Umajin Editor](https://www.umajin.com/download/download-umajin/).

-#### Windows.

-- Minimum: Windows 10.
-- Architectures: x64.

-#### MacOS.

-- Minimum: MacOS 10.13.
-- Architectures: x86_64. arm64 tbd.

-#### iOS.

-- Minimum: iOS 13.
-- Architectures: arm64.

-#### Android (future release).

-- Minimum: Android API level 22.
-- Target: Android API level 30.
+- For Android, API levels are: minimum 22, target 30.

-- Architectures: armv7a, armv8a.
+**Upgrade Note**: In editor 4.0.x the C function names did not have the “umajin” prefix.
+This was added to avoid clashes with other common functions.

 ## Installing the native library
 Once you have created your DLL/Dylib/framework/AAR, place them in the Umajin Project folder as follows: